mukeshsah08/drupal8-simple-react-crud/simple_react_crud/README.md

 ---------------
 Got to react_code

-Install all dependency library from nmp
+Install all dependency libraries from npm

-2. nmp install
+2. npm install

 Set Api path for React